dewi-alliance/hotspot-manufacturers/template.md

 ## Please copy this template.md (do not edit the template directly)
 ## COMPANY NAME

 Application to become an approved third-party manufacturer as per HIP19.
 The submission of a HIP19 application does not guarantee approval.
 All questions must be answered, any missing information will result in delays.
+Your HIP19 application <b>must</b> be approved by the MCC in order to take pre-orders, selling pre-orders without MCC approval will  result in a minimum 6-month suspension, and may result in your HIP19 application being denied.
+A wait-list is permitted if you are not collecting payments.

 ## Summary:

 ## Company Information (required)